junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "So we good?
 You coming to bunker together?"
 Dean raises his voice.

 Crowley considers, then, "Not really in mood for slumber party right now, but call me.
 You know my number."
-Not waiting for Dean's answer, he turns to Rowena, holding out a hand in an inviting gesture, "Mother, shall we?"
+Not waiting for Dean's answer, he turns to the witch, holding out a hand in an inviting gesture, "Mother, shall we?"

 The two of them disappear in a black smoke.